Santiago: Climate

-Precipitation is usually only rain, as snowfall only occurs in the Andes and Precordillera, being rare in eastern districts, and extremely rare in most of the city.
+Precipitation is usually only rain, as snowfall only occurs in the Andes and Precordillera, being rare in eastern districts, and extremely rare in the central and western districts of the city.
 In winter, the snow line is about 2100. m, and it ranges from 1500.–2900. m.

 The city is affected only occasionally by snowfall.
-The period between 2000 and 2017 has been registered 9 snowfalls and only two have been measured in the central sector (2007 and 2017).
+The period between 2000 and 2017 has been registered 9 snowfalls and only two have been measured in the central Santiago (2007 and 2017).
 The amount of snow registered in Santiago on 15 July 2017 ranged between 3.0 cm in Quinta Normal and 10.0 cm in La Reina (Tobalaba).

 Temperatures vary throughout the year from an average of 20 °C in January to 8 °C in June and July.
 In the summer days are very warm to hot, often reaching over 30 °C and a record high close to 38 °C, while nights are very pleasant and cool, at 11 °C. During autumn and winter the temperature drops, and is slightly lower than 10 °C. The temperature may even drop to 0 °C, especially during the morning.
 The historic low of -6.8 °C was in July 1976.

 Santiago's location within a watershed is one of the most important factors determining the climate of the city.
 The coastal mountain range serves as a screen that stops the spread of maritime influence, contributing to the increase in annual and daily thermal oscillation (the difference between the maximum and minimum daily temperatures can reach 14 °C) and maintaining low relative humidity, close to an annual average of 70%.
 It also prevents the entry of air masses, with the exception of some coastal low clouds that penetrate to the basin through the river valleys.

 Prevailing winds are from the southwest, with an average of 15 km/h, especially during the summer; the winter is less windy.